-Second, denying the variance would deprive the Applicants of rights commonly enjoyed by other similarly situated property owners in the Rural Neighborhood Conservation and Limited Development Area.
-As stated above.
-Applicants' proposal will be to construct minor improvements to an existing feature, which will bring said feature to a level of use and practical benefit that other similarly situated property owners frequently and commonly enjoy.
-Decks and porches are among the most common of property improvements, even in the Critical Area.
-Applicants ask for no more than many property owners in St. Mary's County already enjoy.
-As depicted on the site plan, roughly half of the existing house is within the Buffer, including the entirety of its waterfront side.
-This Board accepts that a waterfront deck is a common feature in St. Mary's County, and that a deck located elsewhere on the Property would not qualitatively be as useful or as beneficial as the proposed location of the deck and porch.
+Second, denying the variance would deprive the Applicants of rights commonly enjoyed by other similarly situated property owners in the Rural Preservation District and Limited Development Area.
+Applicant and the neighboring property owners' letter indicate that a porch in the configuration proposed by Applicants is commonly enjoyed by other property owners in the vicinity - and, as noted by this Board previously, decks and porches are among the most common of property improvements, even in the Critical Area.
+Applicants ask for no more than what many property owners in St. Mary's County already enjoy.
+As depicted on the site plan, the northwestern corner of the existing home is located within the Buffer.
+This Board accepts that a waterfront porch is a common feature in St. Mary's County, and that a deck located elsewhere on the Property would not qualitatively be as useful or as beneficial as the proposed location of the deck and porch.